-The post-tornado business establishment survival results are also consistent with cash assistance as the underlying mechanism (see Table 6).
+The post-tornado business establishment survival results are also consistent with cash assistance as the underlying mechanism.
 Cash assistance to local residents could benefit businesses by increasing demand.
-Business establishments that rely on local demand would benefit most.
+Business establishments that rely on local demand benefit most (Table 6, panel A).
 Cash assistance could also improve establishment survival when the recipient is a business owner.
-Smaller (e.g. home-based) establishments would likely benefit most.
+Smaller establishments benefit most (Table 6, panel C).
+Smaller establishments are often home-based (SBA [2012]).